satellite-image-deep-learning/techniques/README.md

 * [XBD-hurricanes](https://github.com/dbuscombe-usgs/XBD-hurricanes) -> Models for building (and building damage) detection in high-resolution (<1m) satellite and aerial imagery using a modified RetinaNet model
 * [Detecting solar panels from satellite imagery](https://towardsdatascience.com/weekend-project-detecting-solar-panels-from-satellite-imagery-f6f5d5e0da40) using segmentation
 * [ssd-spacenet](https://github.com/aurotripathy/ssd-spacenet) -> Detect buildings in the Spacenet dataset using Single Shot MultiBox Detector (SSD)
+* [3DBuildingInfoMap](https://github.com/LllC-mmd/3DBuildingInfoMap) -> simultaneous extraction of building height and footprint from Sentinel imagery using ResNet

 #### Object detection - ships & boats
 * [How hard is it for an AI to detect ships on satellite images?](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0)